froggu-tantei/.github/profile/README.md

 - **Yannis** - *Full Stack TS Dev* - Legend says he dreams in TypeScript and cries in JSX.
 Can build an entire app during a coffee break.
 Secretly believes any problem can be solved with "just one more npm package." (￣ω￣)

-- **Mevin** - *The Flutter GOAT* - Has a strange obsession with drawing rectangles that somehow become beautiful apps.
+- **Melvin** - *The Flutter GOAT* - Has a strange obsession with drawing rectangles that somehow become beautiful apps.
 Talks to his rubber duck about state management more than he talks to real people. ฅ^•ﻌ•^ฅ

 - **Stouph** - *Cloud Architect* - Head perpetually in the clouds.
 Will give a 30-minute talk about infrastructure scaling when you just asked if the server is up.
 Has a concerning amount of AWS stickers. (っ˘ω˘ς )